Raggaer/castro/README.md

 To create a custom widget head to the `widgets` folder and create a new directory with your widget name.
 Castro will look for `:name.html` and `:name.lua` files inside your widget directory

+Examples of both systems can be found on the github source

 # Setup

 Running Castro for the first time will generate a **config.toml** file.
 Thats the main configuration file for Castro.